 the dominant peoples of the Santa Clarita Valley from about A.D.
 450 to the early 19th Century.

-Nothing so important had ever been found in connection with the Tataviam and nothing since.
+Nothing so important had ever been unearthed in connection with the Tataviam.

-Sold to Dr. Steven Bowers, for whom the cave was named, most of the collection found its way to the
+Sold to Dr. Stephen Bowers, for whom the cave was named, most of the collection found its way to the

 Peabody Museum of American Ethnology at Harvard University.

-In the 1950s, the Peabody traded one of the sun sticks to a museum in Australia (traded for what, we don't know);
+In 1952, the Peabody traded one of the ritual staffs to a museum in Australia [Blackburn & Hudson 1990:45] — traded for what, we don't know —;

-the rest of the collection is presumably still there.
+the bulk of the collection is still at the Peabody.